pctinkychausky/vue2-vuex-todo/README.md

 #### Introduction:
 This is a Vue2 based Todo List application.
-The code sets up a Vue instance wit ha store, router and the components being rendered.
+The code sets up a Vue instance with a store, router and the components being rendered.

 The code also includes a state mangement section by Vuex and Tailwind CSS.
 It includes